 Ctrl+E: Command Mode

-As you can see, Micro tried using the same set of common keys we use in popular text editors.
-To get the list of default keybindings open the command bar (
+As you can see, Micro Text Editor tried using the same set of standard keys we use in popular text editors.
+To get the list of default keybindings, open the command bar (

 CTRL+E) and type